This post contains affiliate links.

 - I couldn’t notice the other car on the wrong side, and we collided.

-- I saw he was driving at 80mph in a 40mph area and collided with another while turning.
+- I saw him driving at 80mph in a 40mph area and colliding with another while turning.

 - He suddenly pushed the brake, and there was a pile-up.